salilab/imp/doc/manual/uselibrary.md

 file is provided to help CMake find this %IMP configuration (using the [find_package](https://cmake.org/cmake/help/v3.13/command/find_package.html) command), and can be used in other CMake projects.

+If you also need to use [RMF](https://integrativemodeling.org/rmf/) this should be searched for separately using a [FindRMF.cmake](https://github.com/salilab/npctransport/blob/develop/tools/FindRMF.cmake) file.
+See the [npctransport repository](https://github.com/salilab/npctransport/blob/develop/CMakeLists.txt) for example usage.

 See also the tutorial on
 [using IMP as a C++ library](https://integrativemodeling.org/tutorials/using_cpp/)